hkra0/skeb-info/README.md

 - Visit [skebinfo.hkra.xyz](https://skebinfo.hkra.xyz/), enter a username or link, and click Search.
 - Click the username to open the user's Skeb profile.
 - Click the number of `Sent Public Requests` to view the client's request count by creator.

-### Wishlist
-- Visit [skebinfo.hkra.xyz/wishlist](https://skebinfo.hkra.xyz/wishlist), enter a username or link, and click Add Creator.
-- Click Update All Creators to update the wishlist.
-- You can open the user's Skeb profile, reorder or delete creators in the list.
+- Click the bookmark icon to add the user to your wishlist.
+You can open the user's Skeb profile, reorder or delete creators in the list.
+Click the refresh icon to update the wishlist.

 ## Disclaimer